 The vast majority of the issues we see with treadmills that start hesitating, snorting, or grunting have to do with leveling issues as discussed above.
+So, like with new treadmills, we’d start treadmill troubleshooting there.
 If leveling doesn’t solve the issue, it may be that your treadmill is in need of lubrication.
 People tend to forget that their treadmills need silicone lubrication just like their cars’ engines need regular oil changes.
 The early signs are belt hesitation, extreme power consumption (do your lights dim every time you step on the belt?), and an assortment of noises.

 Easy Peasy, Silicone Squeezy

 The solution is incredibly simple.
 See the video on the home page of treadmilllubrication.com for everything you need to know about lubricating your walking treadmill.
 Rule of thumb: A walking treadmill should be lubricated with 100% silicone oil after every 40 hours of use.
 For most people this will be somewhere between weekly and monthly, depending on how many people are sharing the workstation.
 See our easy-to-follow guidance on how to properly lubricate a treadmill.